-a) Politics-Administration Dichotomy - Woodrow Wilson in his ground breaking essay pointed out that efficiency in the government could not be achieved as long as public agencies were subject to the corrupting influence of politics.
+Politics-Administration Dichotomy - Woodrow Wilson in his ground breaking essay pointed out that efficiency in the government could not be achieved as long as public agencies were subject to the corrupting influence of politics.
 For this reason Wilson made a distinction between politics and administration.
 He wrote in his essay that administration lies outside the proper sphere of politics.
 Administrative questions were not political questions.
 Although politics set the tasks for administration, it should not be suffered to manipulate its offices.
 Thus Wilson argued that public administration should be concerned only with the detailed and systematic execution of public law.
-Even Frank J. Goodnow supported the ideas of Wilson and further extended the principle by pointing out that Politics has to do with policies or expressions of the state will.
+Even Frank J. Goodnow supported the ideas of Wilson and further extended the principle by pointing out that Politics has to do with policies or expressions of the state will whereas administration has to do with policies or expressions of the state will.

-- a) Discuss the evolution of Public Administration as a discipline. - b) The discipline of Public administration went through a crisis of identity since the late 1940s.
+- (a) Discuss the evolution of Public Administration as a discipline. - (b) The discipline of Public administration went through a crisis of identity since the late 1940s.
 Discuss

-- a) Discuss the principles of Public Administration. - b) Write a short note on Politics Administration dichotomy - c) Write a short note on the causis of identity in Public Administration.
+- (a) Discuss the principles of Public Administration. - (b) Write a short note on Politics -Administration dichotomy - (c) Write a short note on the causis of identity in Public Administration.

-- a) Who is the author of the book 'The Prince''? - b) Who wrote the first book on public administration "Principles d'Administration Publique"? - c) In which year was the book 'Politics and Administration' published?
+- (a) Who is the author of the book 'The Prince'? - (b) Who wrote the first book on public administration "Principles d'Administration Publique"? - (c) In which year was the book 'Politics and Administration' published?

-- 1. Administrative Theories and Management Thought By R.K.Sapru, PHI Learning Private Limited. - 5 Public Administration Concepts and Theories By S.P.Naidu, New Age International Publishers. - 6 Public Administration Administrative Theories By B.L.Fadia and KuldeepFadia, SahityaBhawan. - 7 Public Administration Theory and Practice By Hoshiar Singh and Pradeep Sachdeva Pearson Publishers. - 8 New Horizons of Public Administration, Mohit Bhattacharya, Jawahar Publishers & Distributors.
+- 1. Administrative Theories and Management Thought By R.K.Sapru, PHI Learning Private Limited. - 5.
+Public Administration Concepts and Theories By S.P.Naidu, New Age International Publishers. - 6.
+Public Administration Administrative Theories By B.L.Fadia and KuldeepFadia, SahityaBhawan. - 7.
+Public Administration Theory and Practice By Hoshiar Singh and Pradeep Sachdeva Pearson Publishers. - 8.
+New Horizons of Public Administration, Mohit Bhattacharya, Jawahar Publishers & Distributors.